 Email or call an adult in the student’s life.
 Ask if you can help with anything.
 More times than not, the adult will say, “actually, he is…” You might learn about a death or divorce in the family, a sudden move, or a troubling diagnosis.
 Sometimes, knowing this will help you guide your work with a student.
 Sometimes, that student might not have the emotional energy to create a relationship with you.
 You’ll know, the student will probably be relieved that you know, and you can be an “open door” for that student if they want to chat.

-Of course, despite all efforts, a relationship does not form.
+Of course, despite all efforts, relationships in the classroom might not form.
 A student might be dismissive or hostile with your approaches.
-In that situation…
+In that situation. . .

 Make a nonjudgemental comment.